-Interestingly, this virial mass value is close to the mass threshold at which hot halo forms and gas accretion transitions from cold-mode to hot-mode accretion \citep{Keres.etal.2005,Keres.etal.2009,Dekel.Birnboim.2006,Dekel.etal.2009}.
-Thus, this result supports the scenario in which a hot halo is essential for disc formation by mediating the accretion of gas \citep[e.g.,][]{Dekel.etal.2020,Stern.etal.2021,Hafen.etal.2022}.
+Interestingly, this virial mass value is close to the mass threshold at which a hot halo forms and gas accretion transitions from cold-mode to hot-mode accretion \citep{Keres.etal.2005,Keres.etal.2009,Dekel.Birnboim.2006,Dekel.etal.2009}.
+Thus, this result is consistent with the scenario in which a hot halo is essential for disc formation by mediating the accretion of gas \citep[e.g.,][]{Dekel.etal.2020,Stern.etal.2021,Hafen.etal.2022}.
 Indeed, Figure 12 in \citet{Semenov.etal.2023b} shows that a hot gaseous halo forms over a significant fraction of the virial radius immediately before disc spin-up.

 At the same time, the bottom panel of Figure~\ref{fig:M200c_vcirc_ratio} shows that disc spin-up generally occurs when $v_{\rm c}(R_\mathrm{eff})/v_{\rm c}(3R_\mathrm{eff})<1$ -- i.e., when the mass distribution was not particularly centrally concentrated.
-This is also seen in the lower panel of Fig.~\ref{fig:M200c_vcirc_ratio_kappa_co}, where the circular velocity ratio is plotted as a function of $\kappaco$.
+This is also seen in the lower panels of Fig.~\ref{fig:M200c_vcirc_ratio_kappa_co}, where the circular velocity ratio is plotted as a function of $\kappaco$.
 This result is consistent with findings of \citet[][see their Figs.~7, 8 and 9]{Semenov.etal.2023b} that the mass distribution becomes more concentrated after the disc forms and that halo mass at spin-up has a narrower range than their mass concentration indicator.